tomaslu/map_editor/README.md

 python manage.py migrate
 </pre>

+to create database and run all migrations.

 You start Django development server with

 <pre>
 python manage.py runserver
 </pre>

+After that you can access application on http://localhost:8000.

 Examples
 --------

-US population by states where states colored in blue are states with population higher then 5,000,000, and states colored with yellow are states that ahve population less then 5,000,000
+US population by states where states colored in blue are states with population higher then 5,000,000, and states colored with yellow are states that have population less then 5,000,000

 ![drawing](./examples/us_population.png)